:

 Policing

-Event organisers, landowners, and local authorities are asked to notify Police Scotland about their planned event(s) at the earliest opportunity in the planning process so that they can support your planning.
-From there it can be established if any and what level of police support is needed, and if there will be a cost.
+Event organisers, landowners, and local authorities should notify Police Scotland about their planned event(s) at the earliest opportunity.
+It can then be established if any police support is needed and what level.

-Police Scotland should be notified of your event as early as possible using a notification form which can be requested by email; please email the relevant Emergency, Event and Resilience Planning Unit for your area requesting the Form 107-001.
+To notify Police Scotland, send them an email to request a notification form.
+Email the relevant Emergency, Event and Resilience Planning Unit for your area requesting the Form 107-001:

 Find out more about Police Scotland's services and work in events.